foxleigh81/epaper-dnd/README.md

 sudo systemctl start dnd-display
 ```

 Edit `run_dnd_display.sh` with your Home Assistant URL and token first.
+(Unless you added them to your .bashrc file in which case, delete those lines)

 ## Environment variables